bliakher/passkey_impl/README.md

 ### Frontend

 The frontend is implemented with the [React](https://react.dev/) framework.
 Components from [Shadcn](https://ui.shadcn.com/) were used for UI.
-Claude Code was used for generating the GraphQL client and for creating some of the components.
+Claude Code AI agent was used for generating the GraphQL client and for creating some of the components.

 ## Running the project